kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 This configuration allows you to allocate CPU and memory resources dynamically, reducing runtime by scaling up infrastructure only when needed.
 By running on Kubernetes, you ensure your dbt workflows have access to the necessary compute power, even for the most resource-intensive tasks.
 As your dbt project scales, Kubernetes can grow with it, providing an efficient way to handle peak loads without requiring a permanent increase in infrastructure.

-## Enhnced Namespace File Management
+## Manage your dbt code with Namespace Files

 ![editor](/blogs/2024-10-08-dbt-kestra/editor.png)